Want to learn how to create an NFT? Ethereum is needed to make NFTs, and you can get some on eToro.

 If something is fungible, it is easily replaceable.
 Oil is fungible because any 1 barrel is just as good as the next, but a 1 of 1 Mickey Mantle rookie card is not just any baseball card — it’s irreplaceable or non-fungible.

-By tokenizing non-fungible assets, important details about the asset are digitized with the token.
+By tokenizing non-fungible assets, important details about the asset are digitized with the token, writing them in stone on the blockchain.

 Tokens are held in wallets, which also have their own unique addresses.
 Token IDs point to wallet addresses on the blockchain, which is a large, publicly accessible database, so anyone can verify digital ownership.
-This also means that fake versions of NFTs could never pass as the real deal.
+This also means that fake versions of NFTs could never pass as the real deal after cursory research.

 NFTs were first launched on the Ethereum blockchain, but other blockchains including Solana and Binance Smart Chain now also support them.

-If you want to create your own NFTs, it’s surprisingly easy.
+If you want to create your own NFTs, you are in luck.
+It’s surprisingly easy.

 OpenSea and Rarible are the leading platforms for NFT creation.
 While Rarible dominates total sales figures, OpenSea provides more related services, including the ability to create your own NFT webstore powered by the OpenSea exchange.
 Both platforms allow users to upload their art and create collections without any technical blockchain knowledge required.